Law, Government, Business & Science

 The Israel Institute for Biological Research's own institutional page shows that he served as director general from 2013 to 2021.
 The institute describes itself as a governmental research center with a long history of work on defense against chemical and biological threats.
 That wording matters.
 It reminds the reader that Shapira was operating inside a state research body shaped by national security as well as public health.

 This gave Israel's vaccine effort a different mood from Moderna's.
-It was not just a corporate sprint.
-It was also a national-capacity question.
+It was a national-capacity question as much as a vaccine-development race.
 Could a small country with a famous biotech reputation produce its own answer to the pandemic rather than merely buy from others?

 Alexander Gintsburg stood in the Russian state-science tradition